 Oral cancer: Cancer of the oral cavity, which includes the lips, cheeks, teeth, gum, front of the tongue, and roof or floor of your mouth.

 Oropharyngeal cancer: Cancer of the throat, which includes the tonsils, the base of the tongue, and the surrounding tissue.

 HPV is also associated with throat cancers at the back of the mouth (which makes it difficult to detect), most notably with young women.
-That is why screening and early detection is the best plan.
+The most common denominator in HPV transmission is oral sex which can lead to an increase in oral cancer.
+That is why screening and early detection is the best plan for detection.

 ORAL CANCER SIGNS AND SYMPTOMS